Shaunak1414/github-practice/README.md

 # Welcome All
-Hello Everyone, Welcome to my firs repository.
+Hello Everyone, Welcome to my first repository.

 ## Objective
 The objective here is to practice and learn some basic stuff on GitHub